mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-backup.en.md

 On the destination (in this case `/external_share/backups`) you may want to have snapshot capabilities (ZFS, Btrfs etc.).
 Snapshot daily and keep for n days for a consistent backup.
 Do **not** rsync to a Samba share, you need to keep the correct permissions!

 To restore you'd simply need to run rsync the other way round and restart Docker to re-read the volumes.
-Run `docker-compose pull` and `docker-compose up -d`.
+Run `docker compose pull` and `docker compose up -d`.

 If you are lucky Redis and MariaDB can automatically fix the inconsistent databases (if they _are_ inconsistent).
 In case of a corrupted database you'd need to use the helper script to restore the inconsistent elements.
 If a restore fails, try to extract the backups and copy the files back manually.
 Keep the file permissions!